AR-js-org/AR.js/three.js/location-based/README.md

 # AR.js Location Based Implementation with Pure Three.js

-This is a simple, lightweight implementation of location-based AR.js using pure three.js.
+This is a simple, lightweight implementation of location-based AR.js using pure three.js. **It will only work on Chrome due to limitations with obtaining compass bearing on other browsers.
+I believe it is possible to get it to work on Webkit-based browsers due to `webkitCompassHeading`, but I don't have any iDevices so cannot test this.
+However pull requests to fix this are welcome!**

 ## Directory structure